Skip to main content

 Driving distance390 km (242 mi)

-Continue along the south coast to Vatnajökull National Park, home to Iceland’s largest glacier.
-This slice of the country is studded with natural gems.
-You could take a short hike to the Svartifoss waterfall, set against a backdrop of hexagonal lava columns.
+Continue along the south coast deeper into winter's embrace, heading toward Vatnajökull National Park, home to Iceland's largest glacier and countless natural gems.
+This magnificent region is studded with glacial and volcanic wonders.
+You could take a short hike to Svartifoss waterfall, dramatically set against a backdrop of hexagonal dark lava columns that look like organ pipes.
+The contrast of white snow, black basalt, and cascading water is stunning.

 Staying inGeysir area